 (e) is excluded by a valid antenuptial contract.

-Also, non-marital assets that have been sold or exchanged for a different asset may retain their non-marital status, if a party can “trace” the ownership and show that the original asset was exchanged for, or was sold and the proceeds used to acquire the new asset.
+Non-marital assets that have been sold or exchanged for a different asset may retain their non-marital status, if a party can “trace” the ownership and show that the original asset was exchanged for, or was sold and the proceeds used to acquire the new asset.
 The burden of proving that an asset is non-marital rests squarely upon the party claiming it to be "non-marital".
-For this reason it is important maintain and preserve a paper trail which demonstrates the acquisition and ownership of any asset alleged to be non-marital in nature.
+For this reason it is important to maintain and preserve a paper trail which demonstrates the acquisition and ownership of any asset alleged to be non-marital in nature.
 It is also helpful if the proceeds were not co-mingled with marital assets, though there is some leeway if a party can show clear tracing of where the funds originated and how they were placed in their present form.
 Also, placing a non-marital asset into joint ownership, will not necessarily be determinative as to whether or not an asset is marital or non-marital.
-Doing so however, may make it more difficult to prove that the asset is "non-marital".
+Doing so however, may make it more difficult to prove that the asset is truly "non-marital".

 There are two aspects to the custody of minor children under Minnesota law.
 Specifically; legal custody and physical custody.
 In Minnesota, it is presumed to be in the best interests of a minor child for the parents to share joint legal custody.
-This means that both parents have equal rights and responsibilities in participating in and making major decisions determining a minor child’s upbringing as it relates to education, healthcare and religious training.
+This means that both parents have equal rights and responsibilities in participating in and making major decisions determining a minor child’s upbringing as they relate to education, healthcare and religious training.

 In Minnesota, child support is determined through the use of a mathematical formula which takes into account both parents’ gross monthly incomes, whether spousal maintenance is being paid, and the amount of court-ordered parenting time that each parent spends with the minor children (based upon the number of overnights averaged over a two-year period).
 A parent’s legal obligation to provide support for any non-joint minor child, is also considered.
 Child support is broken down into three distinct categories and includes; basic support, healthcare support and childcare expense reimbursement.
 Basic support is a monthly dollar amount paid by one parent to the other.
 Healthcare support, normally obligates one parent to maintain the healthcare insurance and directs each party to contribute a portion of the monthly premium expense, based upon the parties’ respective percentage of income for child support (or "PICS").
 Healthcare support also normally includes an obligation for each party to pay a portion of any deductible, co-pays, or any other medical, dental or healthcare expense of the minor child not covered by insurance, in proportion to their respective "PICS".
 The State maintains a website which computes the amount of support on its "child support calculator".